 Skip to main content

-This topic describes the Google authentication options that you can configure to control access to the Replicated vendor portal.
+This topic describes the Google authentication options that you can configure to control access to the Replicated Vendor Portal.

 As a team administrator, you can enable, disable, or require Google authentication for all accounts in the team.